 Kelvin system connecting over Wirepas Massive, the VALO team was able to achieve

 just the right lighting effect for all scenarios.
 They were also able to gather sensor data that will enable them to further optimize the guest experience.
-Another advantage of the Wirepas Mesh/Mount Kelvin system is that it is inexpensive to install and simple to change—adding luminaires and additional sensors of different kinds is simple, with no commissioning required.
+Another advantage of the Wirepas Massive/Mount Kelvin system is that it is inexpensive to install and simple to change—adding luminaires and additional sensors of different kinds is simple, with no commissioning required.